Aworldc/Npax/README.md

 ## Summary
 In most npm clients, like npm and pnpm, dependencies are the core of it - packages have dependencies, and they have scripts.

 Npax thinks differently.
 In Npax, scripts are the core of everything.
-Individual scripts can depend on specific packages, and they can depend on
+Individual scripts can depend on specific packages, and they can depend on other scripts.

 ## Features/Roadmap
 `🟢 Done`